godwinsec/soc-alert-investigations/header_analysis.md

 ---

 ### 13. When was the root domain of the mail server created and which country is it located in?
-The root domain is `yobow.cn`.
-Domain age and country require OSINT analysis.
+The root domain of the sending mail server is `yobow.cn`.
+According to WHOIS records, the domain was created on 18 July 2014 and is registered in China.

 ---